km127pl/rusteware/README.md

 3. Set up the MySQL database:
    create a database and import the schema from the `server/schema.sql` file

+4. Copy the config file `server/config.toml.example` into `server/config.toml`

-4. Update the database configuration in the `server/config.toml` file
+5. Update the database configuration in the `server/config.toml` file

-5. Start the server:
+6. Start the server:
    cargo run

-6. Use the API endpoints to access the data stored in the database.
+7. Use the API endpoints to access the data stored in the database, or setup the client.

 API Endpoints
 -------------